 You come in one night and you meet a woman who seems to claim many of your pre-qualifiers – she’s nice looking, has a good job, and gets your terrible jokes.
 You’re thinking about asking her on a date, but while you are closing out your tab, another woman walks in that you’re just drawn to.
 She saunters up to the bar and the two of you start chatting.
 She has a radiant smile, a Ph.D. in childhood psychology, and actually tells funny jokes that counteract your bad ones.
 You may end up asking her out or you may end up sticking with the original woman you met.

 That’s kind of how Amazon sponsored ads product targeting works.

 Product Attribute Targeting (or PAT) is a powerful way to increase market share, drive incremental sales, and defend your brand on Amazon.
-Product Targeting is now a part of Sponsored Products, Sponsored Brands, and Sponsored Display and should be a part of every advertiser’s strategy going forward.
+Product Targeting is now a part of Sponsored Products, Sponsored Brands, and Sponsored Display and weaponized as every advertiser’s strategy moving forward.

-Product Attribute Targeting lets sellers and vendors get their ads to show up alongside a specific set of products, brands, or items.
+Amazon Product Targeting allows sellers and vendors to claim ad space alongside a specific set of products, brands, or items.

 PAT can point at individual ASINs (similar to an exact match in keyword targeting) or at a category target.

-For example, let’s say you create a manual Sponsored Product campaign and choose to target an ad group against the brand ‘Acme Industrials’ and against a 4-star review rating.
-Now whenever a buyer (i.e. a shopper on Amazon) sees a product from that brand (e.g. in search or in product details) that has a 4-star review, your ads will be allowed to bid for a spot on the page the buyer is viewing.
+For example, let’s say you create a manual Sponsored Product campaign and choose to target an ad group against the brand ‘Acme Industrials’ and against a 4-star review rating of theirs.
+Now, whenever a shopper on Amazon sees a product from that brand (e.g. in search or in product details) that has a 4-star review, your ads will be allowed to bid for a spot on the page the buyer is viewing.
 If one of your ads wins the bid, it will show up on the page.

-PAT ads can show up in all the same places that a Sponsored Product ad can.
+PAT amazon ads can show up in all the same places that a Sponsored Product ad can.